tothaval/YourStartUp_public_repo/README.md

 dev (/team())
 dev0: stephan kammel

-version 0.9.7.1
+version 0.9.8.1
-time of creation(TOC): may - october 2022
+time of creation(TOC): may - november 2022

 intention:
 offering an easy to use software, to handle file management, to assist others in their projects, to draw, to capture ideas and the daily necessities of life.

 YS UI is a versatile software designed to help users in their projects or hobbies.
 It started as a tool to open files and programs fast with a single click via a button.
 Since then it has grown quite a bit.
 At the current stage it is quite easy to use via mouse and a few key bindings.
+   Be advised though, element dragging requires a middle mouse button to be performed and there is no alternative method at the moment to move objects around over the canvas surface.

-Every element on the canvas follows the same principles, they can be moved, their appearance on the canvas can be altered, they can be deleted and they can be generated with a click on a button or via hotkey.
+Every element on the canvas follows the same principles, it can be moved, its appearance on the canvas can be altered, it can be deleted and it can be generated with a click on a button or via pressing a hotkey.

 Files and URLs can be bound to elements and afterwards opened with a single click.
 It is easy to arrange all the required elements on the screen.

-Thanks to the possibility of a fully or mostly transparent window, it can also be used as an overlay to block unwanted clicks or if semi transparent, you can use it as a filter to change the color of other software. the dimming of light intensities can be quite relaxing for the eyes.
+Thanks to the possibility to alter colors as you like, it is possible to have a transparent or mostly transparent or rock solid colored window.
+You could use YS UI as color overlay for other programs, if there colors are to bright for your eyes f.e. or if you try to avoid accidental clicks, you could move it over other windows and change the backgroundcolor to a color with an alpha value of just 1.
+Clicks won't pass through, but you can see anything. as mentioned earlier you could use it as a filter to change the color of other software or visual information on your screen. the dimming of light intensities can be quite relaxing for the eyes.
-The user can change the design of YS UI.
+Change the design of YS UI to your liking.
+You can alter button size, colors, border thickness, border radius, background images and colors, font colors, font size, font familiy.

 YS UI has various drawing features and it is very easy to generate quite diverse pictures with just a few clicks.

 YS features various elements with different functions and features.
 They all have in common that they aim to provide assistance for day to day trivialities, duties or hobby or project related activities.
+Most of them are still in early development stages, they work, but they are more prototype than finished elements atm.

 in terms of license: if an existing license model covers and features the following points